 learning environment is right for you.
-Checking all the boxes is a good start.

 - I have a computer and high speed internet connection at home.